 In addition to copywriting and research work for businesses and organizations, I help individuals get started with genealogical research.

 I’ll help you plan out what you know, map out what you don’t know, and execute a family history search using all the latest online tools, military records, and vital records.
 And I have immediate access to resources like the Indiana State Library, Indiana Historical Society, Allen County Public Library, and dozens of other Indiana historical societies.
 Many of which may contain photos, family bibles, or the missing link to your family tree.

 Get on my calendar or contact me to start talking about your family history.
 There’s no risk to you and no fee until we start genealogical research in earnest.

-Discover your family’s history to understand today
+Discover your family’s history

 There are two ways to start: either on my calendar or via email.
 You can also call me at 317-395-3875.

 Historical research that goes beyond a family tree chart